mattConn/gh-test/src/copy/portfolio.md

----
-title: Portfolio
-description: A list of recent work and technologies used.
----

 ## Portfolio

 ### Charlie Article "TL;DR"
 <a href="http://helloitscharlie.com/tldr" target="_blank">http://helloitscharlie.com/tldr</a>

 - **ScrollMagic**
 	- Used for capturing scroll and firing scroll events.
 - **GreenSock**